 - medical applicants who are undertaking a PhD or MD

 - non-medical applicants who have Honours, Masters or are undertaking a PhD

 - applicants who have held their PhD for no more than five years (may be employed as a NHMRC post-doctoral fellow)

 - applicants who have not previously been Chief Investigator of a significant peer-reviewed grant for organisations such as NHMRC, ARC, CRF, Cancer Council etc.

-- Expression of Interest (EOI)
+- Applicants submit an Expression of Interest (EOI) via Submittable.

 The Channel 7 Children’s Research Foundation Grants are awarded following an application, evaluation and review process.